awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. **\[All systems\]** Enables Credential Security Support Provider \(CredSSP\) authentication with WinRM\.

 1. **\[All systems\]** Grants read and execute permissions to a pre\-configured Active Directory user on WinRM configSDDL\.
-This user is the same as the service account described below in [Step 1: Create a Service Account for Server Migration Connector in Active Directory](#hyperv-ad-user)\.
+This user is the same as the service account described below in [Step 1: Create a service account for Server Migration Connector in Active Directory](#hyperv-ad-user)\.

 1. **\[Standalone Hyper\-V only\]** Adds the Active Directory user to the groups Hyper\-V Administrators and Remote Management Users on your Hyper\-V host\.